yi-le/LifeExperience/Kubernetes.md

 kubectl logs ${POD_NAME}
 ```
 "Another Hello Kubernetes!" will be returned, which indicates the completion of deployment.
+### Create Kubernetes Deployment step in CodeBuild

-In AWS CloudFormation, this CodeBuild process can be defined in *yaml* format.
+In AWS CloudFormation, we can define similar step in CodeBuild as following *yaml* format.

 ```yaml
 Deployment: